ohad6k/Text-Labeling-Processing/README.md

 2. Tokenizing and cleaning the text
 3. Preparing features for future machine learning models

-The dataset is stored in a ZIP file, where each folder represents a label/category (Unzip articles.zip for running the code).
+The dataset is stored in a ZIP file, where each folder represents a label/category (Unzip Articles.zip for running the code).